Mohammed Ali Abbood

-Mohammed Ali Abbood Suwaed (مُحَمَّد عَلِيّ عَبُّود سُوَيْد; born 1 October 2000) is an Iraqi footballer who plays as a midfielder for Iraqi Premier League club Al-Quwa Al-Jawiya and the Iraqi national team.
+Mohammed Ali Abbood Suwaed (مُحَمَّد عَلِيّ عَبُّود سُوَيْد; born 1 October 2000) is an Iraqi footballer who plays as a midfielder for Iraqi Premier League club Zakho and the Iraqi national team.

 Club career

 Al-Sinaat Al-Kahrabaiya

-Mohammed joined Iraqi Premier League club Al-Sinaat Al-Kahrabaiya in September 2017 from Iraq Division One side Al-Najda.
+Mohammed joined Iraqi Premier League club Al-Sinaat Al-Kahrabaiya in September 2017 from Iraqi First Division League side Al-Najda.

 Al-Quwa Al-Jawiya

 In September 2018, Abbood signed for Iraqi club Al-Quwa Al-Jawiya.
 He started the 2018 AFC Cup Final as Jawiya won the tournament for the third successive year.
 Ali Abbood made his AFC Champions League debut on 12 February 2019, against Uzbek side Pakhtakor.

 International career

 Youth

 Mohammed's first international call up came in 2015 with the Iraq U16s for the 2016 AFC U-16 Championship qualifiers.
 He was included in the final squad for the tournament and helped Iraq win their first-ever tournament.

 Abbood was called up to the Iraq U17s for the 2017 FIFA U-17 World Cup as Iraq were eliminated in the knockout round.